Manage VM Clusters

 -

 Client subnet: Select the client subnet in the compartment.
 This is the subnet to which the VM cluster should attach.
-Click Change Compartment to select a subnet in a different compartment.Note
+Click Compartment to select a subnet in a different compartment.Note

 You must select the VCN before you can select a client subnet.Do not use a subnet that overlaps with 192.168.16.16/28, which is used by the Oracle Clusterware private interconnect on the database instance.
 Specifying an overlapping subnet causes the private interconnect to malfunction.